joey-kilgore/Nerve-Block-Modeling/README.md

 ## Wiki
 This stores the images for the wiki pages.
 It is HIGHLY recommended that you check out the [wiki pages](https://github.com/joey-kilgore/Nerve-Block-Modeling/wiki) to get a better understanding of the NEURON code base.

+---
+# Related Works
+The MRG model is main model being used in this repository and was originally described in
+C. C. McIntyre, A. G. Richardson, and W. M. Grill, “Modeling the ex- citability of mammalian nerve fibers: Influence of afterpotentials on the recovery cycle,” J. Neurophysiol., vol. 87, pp. 995–1006, 2002.

+The additional frequency-dependent membrane capacitance was described in
+Howell B, Medina L E and Grill W M 2015 Effects of frequency-dependent membrane capacitance on neural excitability J. Neural Eng.
+12 056015
+*Special thanks to Dr. Grill and Dr. Medina for providing additional code and support.*

+The sensory axon model is described in
+Gaines, J. L., Finn, K. E., Slopsema, J. P., Heyboer, L. A., &amp; Polasek, K. H. (2018).
+A model of motor and sensory axon activation in the median nerve using surface electrical stimulation.
+Journal of Computational Neuroscience, 45(1), 29-43. doi:10.1007/s10827-018-0689-5
+*Special thanks to Dr. Polasek for providing additional code and support.*

+Previous works that have utilized this code base or contributed in some form or another
+ - Ackermann, D. M., Bhadra, N., Gerges, M., &amp; Thomas, P. J. (2011).
+Dynamics and sensitivity analysis of high-frequency conduction block.
+Journal of Neural Engineering, 8(6), 065007. doi:10.1088/1741-2560/8/6/065007
+ - Ackermann, D., Foldes, E., Bhadra, N., &amp; Kilgore, K. (2009).
+Effect of Bipolar Cuff Electrode Design on Block Thresholds in High-Frequency Electrical Neural Conduction Block.
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, 17(5), 469-477. doi:10.1109/tnsre.2009.2034069
+ - Bhadra, N., &amp; Kilgore, K. (2004).
+Direct Current Electrical Conduction Block of Peripheral Nerve.
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, 12(3), 313-324. doi:10.1109/tnsre.2004.834205
+ - Bhadra, N., Lahowetz, E. A., Foldes, S. T., &amp; Kilgore, K. L. (2007).
+Simulation of high-frequency sinusoidal electrical block of mammalian myelinated axons.
+Journal of Computational Neuroscience, 22(3), 313-326. doi:10.1007/s10827-006-0015-5
+ - K. L. Kilgore and N. Bhadra, "High Frequency Mammalian Nerve Conduction Block: Simulations and Experiments," 2006 International Conference of the IEEE Engineering in Medicine and Biology Society, New York, NY, 2006, pp. 4971-4974, doi: 10.1109/IEMBS.2006.259254.
+ - Miles, J. D., Kilgore, K. L., Bhadra, N., &amp; Lahowetz, E. A. (2007).
+Effects of ramped amplitude waveforms on the onset response of high-frequency mammalian nerve block.
+Journal of Neural Engineering, 4(4), 390-398. doi:10.1088/1741-2560/4/4/005
+(Among others that will be added...)